Extension to Frankfurt Airport – New Terminal 3

 final depth of excavation pit

-For the new Terminal 3, a shallow foundation will be implemented according to our recommendations.
-For the longitudinal approach table, a pile foundation will be implemented according to the results of horizontal pile test loads and extensive 3-dimensional deformation calculations.
-The excavation pit for the terminal will be constructed in two phases.
+For the new Terminal 3, a shallow foundation was implemented according to our recommendations.
+The longitudinal approach table utilised a pile foundation, designed according to the results of horizontal pile load tests and comprehensive 3D deformation analyses.
+The excavation pit for the terminal was constructed in two phases.
 First, the excavators worked their way down to the groundwater zone at a depth of 5.5 m in dry excavation over an area of 65,000 m².
-The final excavation depth in the groundwater zone will be reached under the protection of sheet pile shoring.
+The final excavation depth in the groundwater zone had been reached under the protection of sheet pile shoring.

 During the extensive sampling of the excavated soil, residues of the substance group of per- and polyfluorinated chemicals (PFC) or per- and polyfluorinated alkyl compounds - PFAS for short - were detected.
-Fraport commissioned CDM Smith to develop a soil management concept for Terminal 3, the aim of which is to recycle a large part of the contaminated soil material in accordance with the requirements of the remediation notice issued by the Regional Council or to dispose of excess excavated soil: CDM Smith controls and monitors this soil management.
-CDM Smith has planned an appropriate soil storage facility for the temporary storage of the excavated soil.
+Fraport commissioned CDM Smith to develop a soil management concept for Terminal 3, the aim of which is to recycle a large part of the contaminated soil material in accordance with the requirements of the remediation notice issued by the Regional Council or to dispose of excess excavated soil: CDM Smith supervised this soil management.
+For the temporary storage of excavated soil, CDM Smith planned an appropriately sized soil storage facility and prepared the approval documents in accordance with the Federal Emission Control Act (German: Bundes-Immissionsschutzgesetz).
+However, the construction of this storage facility was no longer necessary due to the reuse and disposal of the soil.

 Our soil management strategy takes into account environmental and economic constraints by optimising recycling and disposal routes.